 In 2012, MTC partnered with Tri-Rivers and OSU Marion to create the Robotics and Manufacturing Technical Education Center (RAMTEC).

-The Center for Workforce Development and the Engineering Department relocated to Bryson Hall in 2013.
+The Workforce Solutions and the Engineering Department relocated to Bryson Hall in 2013.
 Renovations to the building began the following year and included student computer lab, math lab, engineering classrooms, and IT classrooms.
 A state-of-the-art X-ray machine was also added to the campus.

 In 2017, early college student enrollment reached more than 1000 students.